github/developer.github.com/content/guides/getting-started.md

 ### Create a repository

 Fetching information for existing repositories is a common use case, but the GitHub API supports creating new repositories as well.
-To create a repository we need to `POST` some JSON containing the details and configuration options.
+To create a repository, we need to `POST` some JSON containing the details and configuration options.

     curl -i -H 'Authorization: token 5199831f4dd3b79e7c5b7e0ebe75d67aa66e79d4' \